 Thank you Diana for the wonderful job you did on your shawl, your incredible photos, and terrific input on the design.

-Memorial Day weekend my friend Lynn and I had a great time being escorted by my husband (with Clover in tow) to the Great Lakes Fiber Show in Wooster, Ohio.
+Memorial Day weekend my friend Lynn and I had a great time being escorted by my husband (with my dog in tow) to the Great Lakes Fiber Show in Wooster, Ohio.

 We found lots to enjoy including these jacket-wearing sheep being guarded by an adorable shepherd-in-training Great Pyrenees puppy.

-Of course there was lots of fiber and yarn to interest us like Knitting Notions' fantastic hand-dyed assortment,
+Of course there was loads of fiber and yarn to interest us like Knitting Notions' fantastic hand-dyed assortment,

 Ohio Valley Natural Fibers beautiful gray mohair/ wool blends,